dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 At the highest level, we can distinguish **paid** traffic (that derives from ad spend) with **non paid** traffic: visitors who come to the website by entering the URL directly, clicking on a link from a referrer site or clicking on an organic link returned in a search results, for example.

-In order to identify **paid** traffic, SnowPlow users need to set five query parameters on the links used in ads.
-SnowPlow checks for the presence of these query parameters on the web pages that users load: if it finds them, it knows that that user came from a paid source, and stores the values of those parameters so that it is possible to identify the paid source of traffic exactly.
+In order to identify **paid** traffic, Snowplow users need to set five query parameters on the links used in ads.
+Snowplow checks for the presence of these query parameters on the web pages that users load: if it finds them, it knows that that user came from a paid source, and stores the values of those parameters so that it is possible to identify the paid source of traffic exactly.

-If the query parameters are not present, SnowPlow reasons that the user is from a **non paid** source of traffic.
+If the query parameters are not present, Snowplow reasons that the user is from a **non paid** source of traffic.
 It then checks the page referrer (the url of the web page the user was on before visiting our website), and uses that to deduce the source of traffic:

-1. If the URL is identified as a search engine, the traffic medium is set to "organic" and SnowPlow tries to derive the search engine name from the referrer URL domain and the keywords from the  query string.
+1. If the URL is identified as a search engine, the traffic medium is set to "organic" and Snowplow tries to derive the search engine name from the referrer URL domain and the keywords from the  query string.
 2. If the URL is a non-search 3rd party website, the medium is set to "referrer".
-SnowPlow derives the source from the referrer URL domain.
+Snowplow derives the source from the referrer URL domain.

 <a name="identifying-paid-sources" />
 #### 3.5.1 Identifying paid sources